21 February 2024

 Half Day Workshop delivered virtually through Microsoft Teams

-The coronavirus pandemic has had serious financial implications for many households some of which find themselves with debt problems for the first time.
+Ongoing cost of living pressures and the fallout from the coronavirus pandemic continue to have serious financial implications for many households some of which find themselves with debt problems for the first time.
 As local authorities and other organisations continue their recovery procedures, a key objective will be to make payment arrangements based on ability to pay.
 To achieve this, direct verbal contact with debtors will be critical.
 Staff will, therefore, need to be equipped with the necessary communication and negotiation skills.

 Meaningful payment arrangements can only be made once the debtor’s financial circumstances are understood.
 This requires a structured approach to conversations, not only asking the right questions but doing so in the right order thus ensuring the necessary information is obtained, not just the details the debtor might want to provide.

 This course will examine the different financial consequences of the pandemic and cover the interpersonal skills and behaviours required to maintain control of conversations and negotiate effectively including managing confrontation.

 The course is relevant to managers involved in the development of collection strategies as well as all those who deal directly with debtors on the telephone or face to face.

 The course leader for the workshop is Allan Traynor.
 Allan is a past national President of the IRRV, and has extensive experience of revenues administration and collection in local government.
 Allan has delivered many collections and recovery related courses.

 This a half day course aimed at raising the awareness of effective recovery action in providing telephone service excellence and improved performance in collecting debts and reducing arrears.
 It will provide an understanding of the key features and skills required to achieve successful payment negotiation with debtors using the telephone.